marmelab/EventDrops/README.md

 Finally, if everything is fine, you can then create a pull request.

 Feel free to ask some help on [GitHub issue tracker](https://github.com/marmelab/EventDrops/issues).
-The core team would be glad to help you contributing.
+The core team would be glad to help you to contribute.

 ## License

 EventDrops is released under the MIT License, courtesy of [marmelab](http://marmelab.com) and [Canal Plus](https://github.com/canalplus).
-It means you can visualize all the data you want without any restrictions.
+It means you can use this tool without any restrictions.